-A high number of employees could be facing domestic violence silently, but did you know the abuse will continue even while they’re at work?
+One in three Canadian workers will face domestic violence but did you know the abuse will continue even while they’re at work?
 Here’s what you can do to help.

-“We all have to learn how to recognise warning signs that someone may be experiencing abuse and then the next step is learning how to have these difficult and sometimes awkward conversations.”
+“We all have to learn how to recognize warning signs that someone may be experiencing abuse and then the next step is learning how to have these difficult and sometimes awkward conversations.”

 According to MacQuarrie, some of the most common warning signs include attempts to hide visible bruises, a sudden or unexplained deterioration in performance, an increase in absences, an isolated demeanour, abusive phone calls coming in and even partners showing up at the workplace uninvited.